rlrangel/DEMLab/README.md

 There are three types of files that may be used as input for the program:

-* **Project Parameters (_.json_)**:

-This [JSON][json_link] file is necessary for running a simulation and must always be accompanied by a _Model_ _Parts_ file.

-It contains all the parameters and options for the analysis and outputs, as well as the conditions applied to the model.

-A tutorial explaining each input field of this file can be found on its [Wiki page][wiki_parameters_link].
-Moreover, a [template][parameters_link] of this file, with all the possible input options, is available.

 * **Model Parts (_.txt_)**:

 This text file is necessary for running a simulation and must always be accompanied by a _Project_ _Parameters_ file.